 A Knossos audio guide is inexpensive, far cheaper than a live guided tour, whether as a small fee for a smartphone app or a modest charge to hire a device.

 A Knossos audio guide is an inexpensive way to add context to your visit, costing far less than a live guided tour.
-Smartphone audio guide apps typically charge a small one-off fee, sometimes only a few euros, which you pay to download and unlock the tour on your own phone, while a hired audio device, where available, carries a modest rental charge.
-Either way, the cost is minimal compared with a guide.
+Smartphone audio guide apps typically charge a small one-off fee, often around ten to fifteen euros, which you pay to download and unlock the tour on your own phone.
+A hired audio device, where available at the entrance, carries a modest rental charge instead.
+Either way, the cost is minimal compared with a private or small-group guide, which can run to five or ten times the price.

 How do you use a Knossos audio guide?